 - Is it better to have a will or a trust?

-- Can you sell a house if it’s in a trust?
+- Can you sell your house if it’s in a irrevocable trust?

 - What are the disadvantages of a trust?

-- Should you put your house in a trust?
+- How much does it cost to put your house in a trust?

 Is it better to have a will or a trust?